igorobertas/AmazonOrders/README.md

-Project to receive just some order details to txt file in lines I will proceed with impementing the payment transactions web site where all orders paid and analysing the match between orders and payments..
+Get some order details to txt file by lines
+I will proceed with impementing the payment transactions web site where all orders paid and analysing the match between orders and payments..

 1. node.js should be installed - https://nodejs.org/en/download